pasever/bamazon/README.md

   ### Level two: Manager

-  -- manager's main menu
+  -- Manager's main menu

  ![screen8](screens/Screen8.png)

- -- products for sale available in mananger's portal
+ -- Products for sale available in manager's portal

  ![screen9](screens/Screen9.png)

- -- item with qty below 5
+ --Qty of item less than 5

  ![screen10](screens/Screen10.png)

- -- restocking
+ -- Restock qty

  ![screen11](screens/Screen11.png)

- -- new qty is been reflected in our databases
+ -- New qty is reflected in our database

  ![screen12](screens/Screen12.png)

- -- adding a new product to our databases
+ -- Add a new product to our database

  ![screen13](screens/Screen13.png)

- -- and ... new item it's been added
+ -- And ... new item successfully added

  ![screen14](screens/Screen14.png)